Type Support

 Named Pipe (FIFO)

-The styles are applied for named pipe, also known as FIFO, using nord7
+The styles are applied for named pipe, also known as FIFO, using nord7 as foreground color with the underline font style.

 Extension Pattern